clinfo/GraphGenerativeModel/README.md

 ### output_type
 We implemented 3 different ways to select the output/best solution:

 - **fittest** - Will output the molecule with the smallest energy.
-But note, smaller molecules then to be more stable and have smaller energy, thus this approach tends to output only a C-C molecule or something similar.
+But note, smaller molecules tend to be more stable and have smaller energy, thus this approach tends to output only a C-C molecule or something similar.
 Always use this option along with the "minimum_output_depth" parameter.